How to use a USB stick for both Slackware15-Live and storing data

 As you can see it is a “cpio” archive compressed with “xz”.

 Read the first lines and you will find all the options that can be used in the configuration of the bootloader.
 This way I discovered there is a parameter called “rescue” which is very convenient when your system doesn’t boot properly complaining about not being able to find the root device.
 This isn’t used only in the initrd of the live edition of Slackware, but also in the initrd of the main system.
-You can create a boot entry with this parameter also for it in case you are a Slackware user.
+You can create an additional boot entry with this parameter in case you are a Slackware user.

-Reading the init I found out other interesting options:
+Reading the init I found other interesting options:

-• “nop” (no persistence): if you want to boot a fresh system that mount only the root filesystem from USB (read-only)
+“nop” (no persistence): if you want to boot a fresh system that mounts only the root filesystem from USB (read-only)

 Issues faced and improvements